chavanshashank/microservice-template/README.md

 # Micro Service Template

 ## Description
-  This is an example of a micro-service structure model using spring boot with Kotlin and docker with the postgresql base date.
+  This is an example of a micro-service architecture model using spring boot with Kotlin and docker with the postgresql base date.

 ## Technologies Used: